Last Updated December 6, 2024

 Start by setting clear goals.
 Know what you want to achieve, whether it’s more reviews, social mentions, or press coverage.

-Then, create high-quality, shareable content and actively engage with your audience and influencers to build relationships.
+Then, create high-quality, shareable content and learn how to get influencers to share your product.
 Make it easy for others to share by providing assets or ideas.
 Keep track of mentions, analyze what’s working, and adjust as needed.

 Remember, it’s all about genuine connections.
 Earned media thrives on authenticity, so stay consistent and value every piece of feedback you receive.